 The $100 to $160 sweet spot is perfect for most people because modern metallurgy and manufacturing have created dependable knives at affordable prices — which means you get at least 80% of the performance you’d ever find in the top-shelf market.

 The Winkler Belt Knife was first introduced to the popular imagination in SEAL Team 6 member Mark Owen’s account of the raid that killed Osama bin Laden.
 If you can afford the price of entry, you can’t get a more thoroughly field-tested, hard-use modern knife than a Winkler fixed blade.
 Fiddleback Forge is one of the top mass-production knifemakers in the US, and the Serrata is an amazing bit of engineering and design that checks all our boxes for a top survival knife.
 This knife is a joy to hold (the balance is perfect), and the stainless blade is made using a casting technique that creates microscopic serrations along the edge.
-So the edge always has a “bite” that makes it perfect for any and all survival needs, and its S35VN steel is one of the toughest and most advanced stainlesses on the market.
+So the edge always has a “bite” that makes it perfect for fibrous natural materials and game.

 - Check local knife laws